 You can practice mindfulness in action during many simple daily activities.
 Brushing your teeth, making your bed, getting dressed, setting the table, doing the dishes or sweeping the floor – any of these is a great opportunity to practice being fully present.

 My latest book, The Best Diet Book Ever: The Zen of Losing Weight, offers more detailed instructions in mindfulness practice.
 It is available in print, digital and audio editions.
 Many people use the instruction in the audio version as a guided meditation.

 Mindful eating and exercise play a big part in my approach to weight-loss and weight-maintenance.
-My future posts will include tips from the diet book and my other books.

 Although these techniques take a little time to become familiar, with practice they can be available to you in every circumstance and setting.
 You gain the most from mindfulness practice when you make it a part of your regular routine, like physical workouts to help you stay in shape.